Complementary Pathways

 Education pathways are higher education opportunities through which refugees and asylum seekers are admitted to a third country.
 Access of the refugees and asylum seekers to these opportunities is based on their education and language skills.

-Education pathways are available worldwide at the UNHCR Scholarship Opportunities for Refugees.
+It is important to thoroughly examine the requirements of each scholarship before applying.
 If you are interested in exploring academic or scholarship opportunities abroad verified by UNHCR, click here.

 4. Private Sponsorship Pathways

-Private sponsorship programs provide individuals, groups of individuals or organizations with an opportunity to sponsor refugees and asylum seekers to come to their country and offering them protection and a new home.
+Private sponsorship programs provide individuals, groups of individuals or organizations with an opportunity to sponsor refugees and asylum seekers to come to their country and offer them protection and a new home.

 In private sponsorship, the sponsors directly engage in the efforts to admit displaced persons in their country.
 They are the ones identifying, selecting, and supporting the entry and stay of people in need of international protection, who are not referred by UNHCR.

-Sponsors can freely choose whom to support, the individuals sponsored most often include families consisting of parents and children or/and extended family members of the sponsors or people known to the community.
+Sponsors can freely choose whom to support, the individuals sponsored most often include nuclear or/ extended family members of the sponsors or people known to the community.

 1. Canadian Sponsorship Program